-Our MSND is the only program that has been granted candidacy status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND*) at King's College, as well as in the NEPA area.
+Our MSND is the only program that has been granted candidacy for accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) at King's College, as well as in the NEPA area.

 Successful completion of our MSND requires:

 - Obtaining all undergraduate transcripts demonstrating attainment of undergraduate degree.

 - Documentation of successful completion of required prerequisites.

 - Completion of at least 1000 SEL hours.